Specific Behavioral Health Program Requirements

 - Ensure that each child and family is referred for ongoing behavioral health services as indicated by the assessment and service plan and ensure that services start within 21 days of the Rapid Response Assessment.

-- Initiate the development of the Child and Family Team (CFT) for each child (see Child and Family Team Practice Tool); and
+- Initiate the development of the Child and Family Team (CFT) for each child (see Child and Family Team Practice Tool (PDF)); and

 - Provide the DCS Specialist with written findings and recommendations for medically necessary covered services within 24 hours of Rapid Response assessment.
 This information shall be utilized during the initial Preliminary Protective Hearing, which occurs within 5 to 7 days of the child’s removal.
 (See Provider Manual Section 12.2.4, 72 Hour Urgent Behavioral Health Response for Children taken Into the Department of Child Safety's (DCS) Custody).

 Additionally, Behavioral Health Homes are expected to engage the family from which the child was removed within 5 days of the Rapid Response in order to engage them in the assessment process and invite them to participate in the Child and Family Team meeting.
 The Behavioral Health Home is expected to help the parents identify appropriate services and support them in the enrollment process.

 Behavioral Health Homes are required to attend the Pre-Hearing Conference and Preliminary Protective Hearing to present their assessment and recommendations and continue to engage the family.

 22.214.171.124 Capacity to Travel